Jierark/Notes/MIT Class Notes/18.0851/Lecture 2.md

 Oh, here's some other interesting properties:
 - Col($A^T$) will be perpendicular to Null(A)
 - Null($A^T$) will be perpendicular to Col(A)
-- I honestly don't remember the proofs for these or what use they have.
-Linear Algebra was many years ago for me.

 Given a square matrix A, all of these statements are equivalent and true.
 If one is true, they all are.
 - $A \in R^{n*n}$ is invertible